The Mamluk Sultanate and Its Commercial Empire

 Religious and Political Messaging

 Beyond the basic identification of the ruler, Mamluk coins carried explicit political and religious messages.
-Phrases like "al-Malik al-Zahir" (the Victorious King) or "Qasim Amr al-Mu'minin" (the one who shares in the authority of the Commander of the Faithful) were common.
+Phrases like "al-Malik al-Zahir" or "Qasim Amr al-Mu'minin" (the one who shares in the authority of the Commander of the Faithful) were common.
 Some inscriptions proclaimed the sultan's role as protector of the faith, defender of the borders, or crusher of enemies.
 This was propaganda struck in metal, designed to circulate far beyond the palace walls.
 The religious formulas also served to legitimize the Mamluks, who were originally slave soldiers, as rightful Muslim rulers.
+The inclusion of the shahada on almost all coins reinforced the Islamic identity of the state and distinguished Mamluk currency from the coins of Christian powers.

 Minting and State Control